Hu G., Li L., Xu W.

 International Journal of Cancer, 2011

 Laminin-511 is a potent adhesive and migratory substrate for metastatic breast tumor cells in vitro and its expression correlates with tumor grade and metastatic potential in vivo.
-Here the authors compared the metastatic potential of 4T1 mammary carcinoma cells to that of 4T1 variants isolated by repeated chemotactic migration toward LM-511 in vitro (4T1LMF4) followed by serial injection into the mammary gland and recovery of spontaneous metastases from bone (4T1BM2).
+Here the authors compared the metastatic potential of 4T1 mammary carcinoma cells to that of 4T1 variants isolated by repeated chemotactic migration toward LM-511 in vitro (4T1LMF4) followed by serial injection into the mammary gland and recovery of spontaneous metastases from the bone (4T1BM2).
 Variant subpopulations exhibited a distinct morphology on LM-511 and increased expression of b1 and b4 integrins compared to parental 4T1 cells.
 Importantly, mice inoculated with 4T1LMF4 and 4T1BM2 variants showed a 2.5- to 4-fold increase in the incidence of spontaneous metastasis to bone compared to 4T1 tumor-bearing mice.
 Functionally, 4T1BM2 variants were more adherent and more invasive toward LM-511 than parental 4T1 cells.
 Treatment of 4T1BM2 cells with lebein-1, a dis-integrin with selectivity toward LM-type integrin receptors, potently inhibited their migration and invasion toward LM-511.
 Similarly, a3b1 integrin-dependent migration and invasion of human MDA-MB-231 breast carcinoma cells toward LM-511 were significantly inhibited by lebein-1.
 Taken together, these results provide strong evidence that LM-511 contributes to the metastasis of breast tumors and suggest that targeting integrin-LM- 511 interactions with lebein-1 or other inhibitors of LM-511 receptors may have therapeutic potential for patients with advanced breast cancer.

 Klinowska T.C.M., Soriano J.V., Edwards G.M., Oliver J.M., Valentijn A.J., Montesano R., Streuli C.H.